Sam16450/NAPS-EthNA/README.md

 cryptographic tools, and in particular does not use any expensive cryptographic primitives.
 We implement a simple variant of ETHNA in Solidity and provide some benchmarks.
-We also report on some experiments with routing using ETHNA.
+We also report on some experiments with routing using ETHNA - code is presented in simulation.